vanbrantley/Avatar/README.md

 ![Mockup Mode](public/mockup-mode.png)

-Upload a file to be displayed on the Avatar by pressing the upload button on the bottom right of the screen and selecting the a file woth your File Explorer.
+Upload a file to be displayed on the Avatar by pressing the upload button on the bottom right of the screen and selecting the a file with your File Explorer.

 Select an uploaded image from the results to preview it on the Avatar.